The AI Race

 We can advance to a far superior way of living, and of being. / We have the tools, the systems, the ideas. / We have the will. / It is time, once again, to raise the technology flag. / It is time to be Techno-Optimists."

-While Andressen is particularly dramatic with his language, accelerationism generally takes the form of pushing for libertarian futures in which risks from technology are managed purely by market forces rather than government regulation.
+While Andreessen is particularly dramatic with his language, accelerationism generally takes the form of pushing for libertarian futures in which risks from technology are managed purely by market forces rather than government regulation.
+As such, it’s particularly adamant about pushing for open-weight AIs, bringing dangerous technology to every possible criminal, terrorist and dictator in order to “ensure things go well”.

 Zealots: Worshiping superintelligence